 Whale carcasses which fall to the seabed can stimulate the formation of specially-adapted benthic communities for a period of time, as has been observed for a natural whale fall in the deep South Atlantic (Sumida et al., 2016), and also from a shallow-water whale fall experiment in the North Atlantic (Dahlgren et al., 2006).
 Many baleen whale species, including Balaenoptera musculus (Blue whale), Balaenoptera physalus (Fin whale), Megaptera novaeangliae (Humpback whale) and Balaenoptera borealis (Sei whale) have been observed feeding around the Azores, with peak whale observations coinciding with large zooplankton concentrations following the spring bloom (Visser et al., 2011).
-Whilst the exact paths of migration routes in the North Atlantic are unknown, whales may follow large topographic features such as the MAR, and many of baleen whale species appear to feed at mid-latitude locations, such as the Azores and off Northwest Africa, during their northward migration to summer feeding grounds near the Arctic (Visser et al., 2011; Silva et al., 2019).
+Whilst the exact paths of migration routes in the North Atlantic are unknown, whales may follow large topographic features such as the Azores and off Northwest Africa, during their northward migration to summer feeding grounds near the Arctic (Visser et al., 2011; Silva et al., 2019).
 If there are whales that perish during migration, their carcasses could sink to the seafloor of the MAR and stimulate changes in the structure of soft sediment fauna communities.